 I’d love to help you with your editorial project.
-My services include developmental editing, copyediting, and proofreading.
-If you’re not sure about the differences between these tasks, detailed explanations of each are below.
+My services include developmental editing, copyediting, publication management, and consulting.
+For more about these services, please see below.

 My mission is to make your writing more effective.
-Whether you need assistance with a manuscript, blog post, section of your website, online course blueprint, or something else that contains words from the English language, I have the training to make your prose do what you want it to do.
+Whether you need assistance with a manuscript, essay, newsletter, blog post, section of your website, or something else that contains words from the English language, I have the training to make your prose do what you want it to do.
 (Poetry, alas, not so much.)

 SERVICES I OFFER